rhyslwells/Data-Archive/content/standardised/Pydantic.md

 While Pydantic uses classes and inheritance (features of OOP), it is **not purely OOP in intent or design**.
 Instead, it is:

 - **Data-centric**: Focused on defining and validating data structures rather than encapsulating behavior like traditional OOP.
-- **Declarative**: Pydantic models are [[declarative]] in nature.
+- **Declarative**: Pydantic models are [[Declarative Data Pipeline]] in nature.
 You define the "shape" of your data (fields and their types) and rely on Pydantic to handle validation, parsing, and serialization.

 #### Differences from Typical OOP: